is-bio/is-bio/docs/setup_website.md

 vim config/locales/en.yml # or zh.yml
 ```

-Then restart the Rails web server to make the changes take effect.
+To make the changes take effect:
+    1. Restart the "Rails web server".
+    2. Restart the "Solid Queue" to handle background jobs.